 If you have misaligned teeth, chances are that you sometimes feel self-conscious about your smile.

-Often, people don’t realize that something has been bothering them until after it’s over, and this seems to be true for many of our patients here at Vancouver Orthodontics, when it comes to their misaligned teeth.
+Often, people don’t realize that something has been bothering them until after it’s over, and this seems to be true for many of our patients here at Greater Vancouver Orthodontics, when it comes to their misaligned teeth.

 Misaligned teeth can be a problem in a variety of ways that can impact your health.
 But many of the same factors that have a negative impact on health can also make social situations stressful or intimidating.

 Malocclusions can be an aesthetic issue, of course, but they can also make eating, breathing and even talking difficult.
 All of these health factors can also make social situations difficult for patients with misaligned teeth.